 Option 2 – Backup SVN with Gzip Compression

 We can also compressed backup with gzip and save disk space.
 Use the following command to backup svn repository and compress it using gzip command.

 Now if you are required to restore your svn repository from backup.
-Use the following example to restore repository from a backup file.
-For this example we are creating new repository to restore dump.
+Use the following example to restore the repository from a backup file.
+For this example, we are creating a new repository to restore dump.

 First create a new repository using create option.

 Now restore backup to newly created repository using following command.